caliz83/PortfolioWebAppJS/README.md

 navbar is fucking up - fixed!
 fix form - done!
+level out h1 and navbar - yay! add linkedin, github, and resume icons - boom!

-wtf is happening with the carousel, man???? adjust hero image, if time permits level out h1 and navbar create button function
+wtf is happening with the carousel, man???? create button function - hmm, not working as expected, keep working on... contact page flaming out adjust hero image, if time permits